Janaki4/E-commerce_Mirrar/README.md

 Testing is done with jest and supertest

-Assumptions:
+**Assumptions:**
     Products can have multiple variants
     for example => In e-commerce , A mobile(product) will have 8gb , 16gb (variants)
     So , I cardinality would be one : many so , product's ID will be in productVariant table as a foreign key of product A product can have many variants
+    And introduced **isDeleted** column in DB to achieve soft delete

-    Another way to optimise the space in database , if any data's are repeating in variant details of products , we can split it into another table and  use that primary key as foreign key in productVariant table to reduce space for ex => _colour_ column data's is repeating , we can split it into another table as **colourDetails** and use its primary key as foreign key in productVariant table
+    Another way to optimise the space in database , if any data's are repeating in variant details of products , we can split it into another table and  use that primary key as foreign key in productVariant table to reduce space for ex => _colour_ column data's is repeating , we can split it into another table as **colourDetails** and use its primary key as foreign key in productVariant table Added schema design for space optimsed by splited the colour details table just for demo